-SIR reported an overall SSS(1) increase of 152.2% and 91.4% for Q2 2022 and YTD 2022, respectively.
+SIR reported an overall SSS(1) increase of 246.5% and 135.9% for Q3 2022 and YTD 2022, respectively.
 SSS(1) are typically impacted by changes in guest traffic and average cheque amount.
-Current year-over-year increases in revenue and SSS(1) are primarily attributable to SIR's recent recovery from the pandemic due to the implementation of vaccine certificates and easing of restrictions in Q1 2022 and in Q2 2022 until the new round of restrictions at the end of December 2021.
+Current year-over-year increases in revenue and SSS(1) are primarily attributable to SIR's recent recovery from the pandemic due to the easing and eventual removal of pandemic-related operating restrictions in Q3 2022.
 The other factors noted below relate primarily to the periods prior to COVID-19 related business restrictions.

-Prior to the pandemic, that materially impacted sales at SIR restaurants beginning in mid-March 2020, SIR identified shifts in consumer behavior related to spending at full-service restaurants, especially in Ontario, that SIR believes impacted SSS(1) performance.
+Prior to the pandemic which materially impacted sales at SIR restaurants beginning in mid-March 2020, SIR identified shifts in consumer behavior related to spending at full-service restaurants, especially in Ontario, that SIR believes impacted SSS(1) performance.

 SIR believes that price increases at most Ontario restaurants related to the minimum wage increase on January 1, 2018 contributed to a decline in full-service restaurant visits compared to the same periods in prior years.
-On January 1, 2022, the minimum wage in Ontario was further increased from \$14.35 to \$15.00 per hour for the general minimum wage and \$12.55 to \$15.00 per hour for liquor services.
 SIR also believes that new stricter legislation for impaired driving contributed to lower alcoholic beverage sales in full-service restaurants.

-SIR believes that the rapid growth of delivery services in commercial foodservice has negatively impacted the volume of guest visits to full-service restaurants.
+SIR believes that the rapid growth of delivery services in commercial foodservice had negatively impacted the volume of guest visits to full-service restaurants prior to the pandemic.
 In addition, due to the nature of take-out and delivery orders, guests who choose these options were previously unable to order alcoholic beverages, which had contributed to a decline in beverage sales at SIR restaurants.
 Government regulations designed to support restaurants during the pandemic permitted sales of alcohol with take-out and delivery orders effective March 26, 2020.
-The Ontario government has announced its intention to allow bars and restaurants in the province to offer alcohol with take-out and delivery orders on a permanent basis.
+The Ontario government has now allowed bars and restaurants in the province to offer alcohol with take-out and delivery orders on a permanent basis.